A Guide to Safety for Young Athletes

 For young athletes, sports activities are more than play.
 Participation in athletics improves physical fitness, coordination, and self-discipline, and gives children valuable opportunities to learn teamwork.

 Fortunately, many youth sports injuries can be prevented.
-Some of the more effective ways to prevent these injuries include age-specific coaching, appropriate physical conditioning, and proper use of equipment.
+Some of the more effective ways to prevent these injuries include:

 In addition, coaches and parents can prevent injuries by fostering an atmosphere of healthy competition that emphasizes confidence, cooperation, and a positive self-image, rather than just winning.